 Carrie & Daniel: Carrie and Daniel moved to the ranch 3 years ago and have two children, Lincoln, 6, and Lucy, 4.
 After finishing the Savory Institute’s Holistic Grazing school Carrie and the Richards Ranch team have pivoted the operation to embracing the holistic way of ranching.
 They are excited to see how it will improve the land and operation as a whole.
 Carrie’s role is overseeing the Ranch and Marketing Operations for the Beef company.
 As an owner of the Ranch and Beef company Carrie will have her hand in a little bit of everything.
 Working with Carrie will give you insight on the full transition from soil to supper, and what it takes to get there.
 Carrie and Daniel moved from the bay area to manage the ranch and are so happy to have their kids growing up in the dirt and enjoying the delicious food we produce.

-The apprenticeship at Richards Land and Cattle will run mid-March to the beginning of November.
-Starting in March they start moving their finishing herd every day, making sure they don’t over eat the grass, and eat it as evenly as possible.
+The apprenticeship at Richards Land and Cattle will run mid-March to November 1.
+Starting in March they start moving their finishing herd every day.
 The pace in March – May is quick and exciting.
 They also round up the entire herd in early March, delivering vaccinations fly tags and sorting for when the grass season hits full force in April.
 In the spring months they are shipping 25-30 head of finished cattle out every other week.
 It then slows down to 2 day moves in June and July when the weather gets hot.
 At the same time they are monitoring the sheep herd who will be lambing in the spring, then will get moved behind the cow herd in May-July.
 They are also working with the NRCS on fencing and water projects, that will get incorporated in the daily chores throughout the summer.
 Late summer and early fall when the weather cools down its time to take on projects like firewood, winterizing, fixing roads, pipelines and moving hay for the winter.